FIRST-Tech-Challenge/FtcRobotController/README.md

 If you want to catch up with other people's changes, select the default master branch and click "pull origin."
 Then, switch to the branch you want to work with.

-When finished, switch back to the Git Hub desktop application and review your changes.
+When finished working, switch back to the Git Hub desktop application and review your changes.
 Select and right-click "Discard Changes" to reverse something you created/changed/deleted.

 Select all the changes you want to commit, fill out the summary and description, and click "Commit to <Branch>."